 The Whitehorse Art Show has grown from a local community event in 1970 to now being one of the longest running Art Shows in Victoria, with some 800 original works on display.

-The Whitehorse Art Show will this year attract well between 900-1000 visitors during its four days, in addition to the many guests at our opening cocktail night.
+The Whitehorse Art Show will this year attract well between 900-1000 visitors during its five days, in addition to the many guests at our opening night dinner.